How to tell if your turbo is blown

 If you are experiencing some or all of these, there could be a problem with your turbo.

-What causes turbo damage
+What causes car turbo damage?

-There're a number of things that can cause a blown turbo:
+There are a number of things that can cause a blown turbo:

 What to do if you have a blown turbo